Kyle-Simpson/virttour/README.md

 The primary function of .css files in this application is to load the maps.
 Each stop-connector component has its own .css file that almost exclusively serves to place the map images and reposition the buttons at the bottom of the window.
 CSS is used minimally throughout the application since there are so many variants of mobile screen sizes, so a certain degree of imperfection is expected on some pages depending on the screen size of the viewing device.

-## Maintenance and Updates
+## Maintenance and Updates (for Admissions Staff)
 To perform maintenance on the website, you will need a few things:
 1. A code editor of your choice (Visual Studio Code, Atom, Sublime, etc.)
 2. Internet access
-3. Administrator privileges on the account you're using
+3. Administrator privileges on the computer you're using
 4. NPM (https://www.npmjs.com/get-npm)

 Below are two sets of instructions depending on the operating system you are using.